3 tips for young women: How to maximize your early career years by Manisha Thakor

 Start saving now

 You never know if you might want to take time out of the workforce to raise your children (or provide elder care).
-To give yourself this option—without derailing your ability to retire—participate in your employer's retirement plan.
+To give yourself this option—without derailing your ability to retire—you can participate in your employer's retirement plan.

 By contrast, Belinda waits until age 45 to start saving for retirement.
 But then she saves twice as much as Aimee, $10,000 a year until age 70.
 Both women earn 7% on their investments.
 Who has the bigger retirement nest egg?

 Surprise – it’s Aimee with $1 million (versus Belinda at $632,000).
-So start saving now to protect your ability to retire as life takes its delicious twists and turns.
+So saving now can help protect your ability to retire as life takes its delicious twists and turns.
 Even at small amounts, starting early makes all the difference.